-The condition is caused by mutations in the ALPL gene, which codes for an enzyme called alkaline phosphatase (ALP).
-This enzyme metabolizes several substrates and ALPL mutation results in the production of ALP that is not capable of breaking them down.
+HPP is caused by mutations in the ALPL gene, which codes for an enzyme called alkaline phosphatase (ALP).
+This enzyme metabolizes several substrates; therefore, ALPL mutation results in the production of ALP that is not capable of breaking them down.

-There are six forms of hypophosphatasia, with clinical presentation varying widely between the different types.
-One form, perinatal lethal hypophosphatasia is so severe that it can lead to stillbirth, while ordontohypophosphatasia is a mild form that only affects the teeth.
+There are six forms of HPP, with clinical presentation varying widely between the different types.
+One form, perinatal lethal HPP is so severe that it can lead to stillbirth, whereas ordontohypophosphatasia is a mild form that only affects the teeth.

-- Perinatal lethal hypophosphatasia
+- Perinatal lethal HPP

-- Prenatal benign hypophosphatasia
+- Prenatal benign HPP

-- Infantile hypophosphatasia
+- Infantile HPP

-- Childhood hypophosphatasia
+- Childhood HPP

-- Adult hypophosphatasia
+- Adult HPP

 Signs and symptoms

-Clinical hallmarks of hypophosphatasia include the following:
+Clinical hallmarks of HPP include:

-- Respiratory: Pulmonary insufficiency, respiratory failure.
+- Respiratory: Pulmonary insufficiency and/or respiratory failure.

-- Renal: Hypercalcuria, nephrocalcinosis, severe renal damage.
+- Renal: Hypercalciuria, nephrocalcinosis, and/or severe renal damage.

-- Neurologic: Increased intracranial pressure, seizures.
+- Neurologic: Increased intracranial pressure and/or seizures.

-- Rheumatologic: Osteoarthropathy, chondrocalcinosis, psuedogout.
+- Rheumatologic: Osteoarthropathy, chondrocalcinosis, and/or pseudogout.